3. Promoting Your Consulting Services

 After having written 27 non-fiction books published by Macmillan and J Wiley Press the best way I have found to write non-fiction books is,

 Your cornerstone forms the backbone of your website content.
-As described in Stage 5, Marketing Your Consulting Services, it is critical that when you add your cornerstone to your website you write using keyword phrases similar to the keywords your prospects are searching for.
+It is critical that when you add your cornerstone to your website you write using keyword phrases similar to the keywords your prospects are searching for.

 Ubersuggest at Neil Patel's Site.